bsande6/CPSC8420Project_MultiObjective/README.md

 conda env create -f environment.yml
 ```

-If you prefer to install all the dependencies by yourself, you could open `environment.yml` in editor to see which packages need to be installed by `pip`.

 ## Run the Code

 The training related code are in the folder `morl`.
 We provide the scripts in `scrips` folder to run our algorithm/baseline algorithms on each problem described in the paper, and also provide several visualization scripts in `scripts/plot` folder for you to visualize the computed Pareto policies and the training process.

 #### Precomputed Pareto Results